 They are scared.
 More so than babies, toddlers have nightmares.
 They get scared of the dark, scared of the loud noises, the shadows, thunder, and more.
 In fact, nightmares are more common in children under six than any other age group, likely because they have the cognitive awareness to notice a lot about their world without the cognitive capacity to truly integrate all the knowledge needed to put things into context.
 This could mean their brain has to process a lot of information, some which may seem scary, at night.
 Regardless, lots of parents report nightmares in their toddlers (75% of parents in one study) and the best thing to do is comfort them to get them back to sleep.

 They are experiencing a cognitive leap.
 In line with the increased brain development mentioned in terms of food, there’s also the issue of, well, increased brain development (as there is in infancy as well).
 This development leads to what have been termed “cognitive leaps” where we see children experience massive growth in their psychological, cognitive, or social development.
 Sleep regressions are common during these leaps so parents may experience greater night wakings, nightmares, or separation anxiety.
-You can read about many of these leaps here.
+You can read about sleep regressions here.

 They are following our age-old sleeping pattern of two sleeps.
 Although we currently live in a society of one, long sleep period, it didn’t used to be like this.
 Humans used to regularly have two sleeps, the first 4-5 hours followed by an awake period of 1-2 hours (or longer) then another sleep period or 4-5 hours.
 I will be the first to accept that this does not work well with our modern day society and structure, but keeping your child in the dark and hoping they go back to sleep isn’t helpful either for a couple reasons.
 One, it probably won’t work.
 Two, children who spend too long in the dark playing around make associations between bed and play instead of bed and sleep, which we know from work with adults is a problem.
 If you can roll with it, often these stages pass as our children adjust to our artificial light and longer daytime awake periods, but it can take patience.
 You can read one mom’s story about this here.

 As with infant sleep, there are some considerations to make here.
 If your child is waking in pain—squirming, screaming, etc.—then you need to consider something physically wrong.
 The list here, although for infants, is actually applicable to toddlers as well and the possible causes for bad sleep are worth looking into.
 The other consideration is that sometimes there may be gentle ways to guide your toddler’s sleep when you know there are no physical or health issues that could be impeding their sleep.
-The links at the end of this piece here are great places to start, and there are some suggestions in this series here as well.
+The are some suggestions in this series here as well.
 However, it is supremely important to mention that, as with infant sleep, having a toddler who wakes is entirely normal.
 Your toddler isn’t trying to make you mad or frustrated, so please take a deep breath and respond.